deepmirchandani/AzureAIServiceContentSafetyDemo/README.md

 ## Contributing

 Contributions are welcome!
-Please submit issues or pull requests to improve this demo application.
+Please submit issues or raise pull requests to improve this demo application.

 ## License